 Bruce: Nice statement!
 I agree!

-Sylvia: Bruce the critique of academic philosophy the project of articulating Indigenous philosophies on their own terms.
-One question for me is how a synthetic project of articulating an Indigenous worldview (examples would be Thomas Norton-Smith, The Dance of Person and Place; Betty Bastien, Blackfoot Ways of Knowing; Richard Atleo, Tsawalk) in spirit and approach from the kind of critical project more at home in academic philosophy.
-Even the kinds of synthetic projects of Greek philosophers like Empedocles or Epicurus were framed in the context of cultural breakdown and , the individual to try to formulate a response that was meant to persuade.
+Sylvia: Bruce drew a distinction in the discussion afterwards between the critique of academic philosophy, and the project of articulating Indigenous philosophies on their own terms.
+One question for me is how a synthetic project of articulating an Indigenous worldview (examples would be Thomas Norton-Smith, The Dance of Person and Place; Betty Bastien, Blackfoot Ways of Knowing; Richard Atleo, Tsawalk) differs in spirit and approach from the kind of critical project more at home in academic philosophy.
+Even the kinds of synthetic projects of Greek philosophers like Empedocles or Epicurus were framed in the context of cultural breakdown and perplexity, a context that left the individual philosopher to try to formulate a response to their quandaries and to express it in a way that was meant to persuade others to adopt a new vision.
 Does this individualism or the persuasive aim impose limitations on what is said?
+I'm thinking of the kind of comparison made by Brian Yazzie Burkhart in 'What Coyote and Thales can Teach Us,' that looks at the epistemological differences between two approaches.

 Bruce: Synthetic - (of a proposition) having truth or falsity determinable by recourse to experience.
 (I hope that is the meaning in which you used the word, as I had to look the word up!
 I see the process on non-indigenous writers taking on critical projects are writers that are arguing something within their own traditions.
 Indigenous writers (and I haven’t read these sources) make use of our people’s experience generally and specifically to speak to a non-native fabrication of the world, of “reality” and how things work here on earth.
 Indigenous writing is not critical of itself but may be critical of “sell out” ideas being promoted in the aboriginal academic and political community.
 Non-indigenous writing is critical of older mainstream thoughts, and they kind of join forces with indigenous writers writing against western paradigms, thinking and so forth.

 Sylvia: Bruce notes that a number of academic philosophers he surveyed made reference to the idea of a method of inquiry in delimiting the scope of philosophy, and suggests that we can read practices of retelling protocols and stories as a form of systematizing knowledge.
-R I was struck by Richard Atleo's reading (in Tsawalk) of the story of Son of Mucus and Pitch Woman as an argument that everybody deep down shares the same aspiration to the good - this is a more subtle way of conveying philosophical truths, and requires a different style of listening.
+Recently I was struck by Richard Atleo's reading (in Tsawalk) of the story of Son of Mucus and Pitch Woman as an argument that everybody deep down shares the same aspiration to the good - this is a more subtle way than Plato's of conveying philosophical truths, and requires a different style of listening.
 I think academic philosophers might also want to know how practices of challenge and revision occur in Indigenous practice.
 Perhaps your third chapter might consider how there are styles of conversation and dialogue that allow for people to change their minds/reach consensus or greater clarity without the confrontational approach we identify as 'argument'?